 Immigration and Customs

 The Canary Islands are part of the Schengen Area and the customs area of the European Union.
 Since they are not part of the tax area for excise duties and VAT, certain products are way cheaper than on the mainland.
 Looking at the gas prices, for instance, will probably make you cry.
-Also, cigarettes and liqueur are much cheaper and, most importantly, cosmetics and perfumes.
+Also, cigarettes and liquor are much cheaper and, most importantly, cosmetics and perfumes.

 While there are hardly ever personal border controls within the Schengen Area, customs controls when coming from the Canary Islands are still possible.
 Therefore, make sure to keep your shopping within the allowed limits.